iyzg/notebooks/_src/city-rankings.md

 Quaint little college town, UM is a very pretty campus, and not much more to be said.

 ## C

+### Kanazawa

+**2024 (2 days)**

+Felt like a generic medium sized Japanese city.
+Some nice attractions and good food, but nothing to really right home about.
+That being said, you should visit their [Ninja Weapon Museum](https://visitkanazawa.jp/en/attractions/detail_52123.html)!
+Pretty quiet but peaceful.

 ### Lansing/East Lansing